Welcome to the December 2022

 Dr. Jaymes Fairfax-Columbo and Dr. Alexander George Kuhl explore “The “What” and the “Why” of Adjudicative Competence Evaluations: Conceptualizing Court-Related Abilities in a Manner Accessible to Legal Professionals.”

-TTC Committee’s Teaching and Mentoring Awards:
+TTC Committee’s Teaching and Mentoring Awards: Call for Nominations

 Each year the AP-LS Teaching, Training, and Careers (TTC) Committee confers two awards for outstanding teaching and mentoring.
-These awards recognize teaching excellence in the field of psychology and law in a variety of contexts, specifically the Outstanding Teaching and Mentoring Award and the Early Career Teaching and Mentoring Award
+These awards recognize teaching excellence in the field of psychology and law in a variety of contexts, specifically the Outstanding Teaching and Mentoring Award and the Early Career Teaching and Mentoring Award.

 For more information about the awards, eligibility, and how to nominate yourself or others visit our Teaching and Mentoring Awards webpage.